groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/delete-operations/delete-signature-by-type/_index.md

 using GroupDocs.Signature.Domain;
 ```

-These imports give us access to the core signature manipulation tools and document handling capabilities we'll need throughout the process.
+These imports are your gateway to the GroupDocs.Signature delete functionality and document handling capabilities.

-## Step 1: Where Are Your Documents Located?
+## Step 1: Setting Up Your Document Paths (The Smart Way)

-Let's start by defining where your document is located and where you want to save the modified version:
+First things first—let's define where your documents live and where you want the cleaned-up versions saved:

 ```csharp
 string filePath = "sample_multiple_signatures.docx";